 1. Soft Drinks

-Perhaps unsurprisingly, soft drinks that are packed with sugar are a big “no-no” for your oral health.
-The copious amounts of sugar form acids that attack the vulnerable enamel of the teeth.
+Perhaps unsurprisingly, soft drinks that are packed with sugar are a big no-no for people’s oral health.
+The copious amounts of sugar in these soft drinks form acids that attack the vulnerable enamel of the teeth.
 Unfortunately, diet or sugar-free options are not always the best alternative to sugary soft drinks and sodas.
 Diet options contain their own corrosive acids in the form of additives.
 Even carbonated water contains similar properties.
 Better stick to water!

 2. Chewy Candies

-Chewy candies, particularly the sour varieties, are on this list because they contain viscous ingredients that function like a glue, essentially “sticking” to the surfaces of your teeth.
-Some of the absolute worst culprits include gumdrops, caramel, taffy, and chewy sour candies coated in sugar.
-When the teeth are forced to interact with junk food like this, you are essentially jamming sugar between your teeth and onto your gum line, making it especially difficult to remove.
+Chewy candies, particularly the sour varieties, are on this list because they contain viscous ingredients that function like a glue, essentially sticking to the surfaces of people’s teeth.
+Some of the absolute worst candies for teeth that people eat include gumdrops, caramel, taffy, and chewy sour candies coated in sugar.

 3. Vinegar

-Believe it or not, vinegar of all varieties can hurt your pearly whites!
-This is because the common ingredient is packed with acids that have been known to compromise the delicate enamel of teeth.
-Additionally, vinegar can heighten your chances of developing tooth decay and even tooth sensitivity.
+Believe it or not, vinegar of all varieties can hurt people’s pearly whites.
+This is because the common ingredient in vinegar is packed with acids that have been known to compromise the delicate enamel of teeth.
+Additionally, vinegar can heighten people’s chances of developing tooth decay and even tooth sensitivity.

 4. Citrus

 Similar to vinegar, citrus in all forms (grapefruit, oranges, lemons, etc.) contain high amounts of acid.
-Though the fruits are loaded with healthy properties like vitamin C, they can absolutely damage the outer, protective layer of the teeth when eaten too frequently.
+Although the fruits are loaded with healthy properties, like vitamin C, they can absolutely damage the outer, protective layer of the teeth when they are frequently eaten.

 5. Crackers

-Though their nutritional labels might not say it, crackers made from white flour quickly break down into simple sugars, which could spell trouble for your smile.
-When these types of sugars are introduced to the mouth, bacteria begins to develop, causing tooth decay.
+Though their nutritional labels might not say it, crackers made from white flour quickly break down into simple sugars, which could spell trouble for people’s smiles.
+When these types of sugars are stuck onto teeth, bacteria will begin to develop, causing tooth decay.

 6. Wine